FailAcademy/learning/wdp-vancouver/_slides/week-07/01-intro-to-php.md

 - It powers a large portion of the web
 - Used in many popular CMSes like WordPress :)
 - It can be mixed with HTML
-- Still under active development (PHP7 is slated to be released in November 2015)
+- Still under active development (PHP7 was released in November 2015 with big performance improvements)

 ---
 template: inverse